Table of Contents

 - In late 2010, we found that the Nurse-Family Partnership had only a very long-term need for more funds.

 We now aim to include as much information as we have about our top charities planned use of additional funding and include this section in our reviews.
 We also continue to monitor charities after directing them funds and publish updates on past uses of funds.
+The following are some examples of room for more funding sections for some of our top charities and former top charities:

 - Against Malaria Foundation: